 With this in mind, the bandmembers got together to play a handful of shows in 1980, one of which was recorded for the cassette-only album F**k 'Em If They Can't Take a Joke, which was later reissued as New York, New York.
 The band hit the road again in 1991, and began heading out on a semi-regular basis after that.
 In 2001, the Dictators made their abandoned retirement official and recorded a new album, D.F.F.D., which ranked with the band's finest work in the studio.
 More touring followed, and a live album recorded at two shows in support of D.F.F.D., Viva Dictators!, came out in 2005.

 The Dictators continued to launch occasional tours (most notably in Spain, where they'd gained an especially loyal following), but as Shernoff and Kempner devoted more time to their solo careers, the Dictators splintered, and in 2012, Handsome Dick launched a new band, Manitoba, which featured himself, Ross the Boss, drummer J.P.
 "Thunderbolt" Patterson (who played in Manitoba's Wild Kingdom and the D.F.F.D.-era Dictators), guitarist Daniel Rey (formerly of Shrapnel, and a writer and producer who worked extensively with the Ramones), and bassist Dean Rispler (ex-Murphy's Law and a respected producer).
-The band initially focused on the Dictators and Manitoba's Wild Kingdom songbooks as well as full-bodied cover material, and in 2013 they changed the name to the Dictators NYC and began working on new original material. ~ John Dougan
+The band initially focused on the Dictators and Manitoba's Wild Kingdom songbooks as well as full-bodied cover material, and in 2013 they changed the name to the Dictators NYC and began working on new original material.
+In late 2015, the Dictators NYC dropped a new single, "Supply & Demand."
+Meanwhile, before 2015 was out, The Dictators Go Girl Crazy! received an expanded and remastered reissue, featuring several unrelesed selections and new remixes of two tunes by Andrew W.K. ~ John Dougan